rextechs/AzureIoTBootcamp/Day1-HOL3.md

    | Subscription | Choose the same subscription as your IoT hub. |
    | Resource group | We recommend that you use the same resource group for all of the test resources that you create for all the labs.|

-3. Keep the default values for the other fields and select **Create**.
+1. Keep the default values for the other fields and select **Create**.

-### 2. Create a new Azure Stream Analytics job
+### Step 3.2 : Create a new Azure Stream Analytics job

 1. In the Azure portal, go to **Create a resource** > **Internet of Things** > **Stream Analytics Job**.

-2. Provide the following values to create your job:
+1. Provide the following values to create your job:

    | Field | Value |
    | ----- | ----- |